 Simple English definitions for legal terms

-Read a random definition: Cairns's Act
+Read a random definition: all-or-nothing rule

 A special-purpose property is a type of property that is designed for a specific use or purpose.
 It may include things like airports, stadiums, or hospitals.
 Property refers to the right to possess, use, and enjoy something, whether it is land or an object.
 There are different types of property, such as abandoned property, absolute property, and community property.
 Some property may be tangible, meaning it can be touched, while others are intangible, meaning they are rights or privileges.
 Income property is a type of property that produces income, such as rental property.